-- 1. How does the musculoskeletal system work to produce movement? - $2. \ \ \text{How does the cardiorespiratory system function at rest and during physical activity?}$
+- 1. How does the musculoskeletal system work to produce movement? - 2.
+What role does the cardiorespiratory system play in movement?

-The core assessment task for Outcomes 1 and 2 is:
+A suitable assessment task for Outcomes 1 and 2 is:

-- a written report analysing participation in at least four physical activities that demonstrate how the musculoskeletal and cardiorespiratory systems work together to produce movement.
-Additionally, at least one task for the assessment of each of Outcomes 1 and 2 is to be selected from the following: - a practical laboratory report linking key knowledge and key skills to a practical activity or practical activities - a case study analysis - a data analysis - a critically reflective folio/diary of participation in practical activities - a visual presentation such as a graphic organiser, concept/mind map, annotated poster, presentation file - structure questions. - Examination
+• a written report analysing participation in at least 4 physical activities that demonstrates the integration of theoretical knowledge and practical application of how the musculoskeletal and cardiorespiratory systems work together.

+Additionally, at least one task for the assessment of each of Outcomes 1 and 2 is to be selected from the following:

+- a practical laboratory report linking key knowledge and key skills to a practical activity or practical activities - a case study analysis - a data analysis - an extended-response question that uses a visual planning tool such as a concept/ mind map to synthesise information and develop a response - a visual presentation such as an annotated poster, a concept/mind map, or a digital presentation (including physical simulation) - \bullet an oral presentation such as a podcast or debate.

-Unit 2: Physical activity, sport and society
+Unit 2: Physical activity, sport, exercise and society

-This unit develops students' understanding of physical activity, sport and society from a participatory perspective.
-Students are introduced to types of physical activity and the role participation in physical activity and sedentary behaviour plays in their own health and wellbeing as well as in other people's lives in different population groups.
+This unit develops students' understanding of physical activity, sport and exercise from a participatory perspective.
+Students are introduced to types of physical activity and the role that physical activity participation and sedentary behaviour plays in their own health and wellbeing, as well as in other population groups and contexts.